“You guys are great. The slowdowns are all on my end.”

 Figure 1: This Summary Graph shows all the scores reported as a result of Baseline Analysis.
 Note the numbers alongside the seven different categories show how many responses are included for that category in the Summary Report.

-Figure 2: This graph shows the detailed response from one individual responding to your request for feedback.
+Figure 2: This graphic shows the detailed response from one individual responding to your request for feedback.
 Note that within each question is the opportunity for the client to provide not only a quantitative score but also a qualitative comment.

 How to use the information